dandichen/dandichen.github.io/_pages/about.md

 ------
 Telehealth has been gradually equipped to the U.S. healthcare system in the past few decades [1], while we noticed that COVID-19 has triggered rapid expansion of telehealth [2-3] to reduce the risk of infection.
 In February 2020, the Centers for Disease Control and Prevention (CDC) issued guidance advising individuals and healthcare providers in areas affected by the COVID-19 pandemic to practice social distancing practices, specifically recommending that healthcare facilities and providers offer clinical services virtually such as telehealth.
 In March 2020, Centers for Medicare & Medicaid Services (CMS) announced initial telehealth flexibilities for Medicare beneficiaries, allowing the same payment level for telehealth as for in-person visits.
 [4]

 However, there is limited evidence about the effects of telehealth on long-term patient outcomes.
-[5-6] Some people support telehealth due to its timely care access [7-8], while some aruge that telehealth is not an adequate substitute for in-person visits, which can cause even more delayed or missed care, resulting in worse outcomes.
+[5-6] Some people support telehealth due to its timely care access [7-8], while some argue that telehealth is not an adequate substitute for in-person visits, which can cause even more delayed or missed care, resulting in worse outcomes.
 [9-10] Uncertainty and debates have prevented the policymakers, insurers, healthcare providers and other entities to make permanent decisions on telehealth in the post-pandemic future.
 [11-13]

 This formally raises the question: compared to in-person visits, are telehealth visits beneficial in improving patient outcomes, such as fewer hospitalizations?